 Built in 1960, the sign appears in pretty much everything Vegas-related, from postcards, to advertisements, to any souvenir you can think of.

-As it is one of the most popular Las Vegas Instagram spots, you should expect a crowd unless you arrive early in the morning (notice a theme here with all the popular Las Vegas Instagram spots?).
+As it is one of the most popular Las Vegas Instagram spots, you should expect a crowd unless you arrive early in the morning (notice a theme here?).
 Otherwise, you’ll see a giant line of people waiting to get a photo in front of the sign.

 Pro tip: if you don’t care about taking a photo directly in front of the sign and don’t mind getting a shot that’s not from a straight-on perspective, then you don’t have to wait in line!
 You can snap a photo from the side, further back from the sign without waiting which is a HUGE time saver – sometimes the line can take up to an hour (which is also NOT fun in the blazing hot sun)!